welbornprod/todo/README.md

 The file is saved as JSON, so it is hand-editable.
 It uses a dict/map to store items in their own 'group' (hence the 'keys').

+The original `todo` just saved a list as JSON, and consisted of ~350 lines that were not reusable.
+So I decided to add some functionality, and turn it into an `import`able library that also serves as a working app.
+It has not been fully tested, and the library has only been used in the app itself.

+The library contains a `TodoList` class that holds `TodoKey`s which in turn holds `TodoItem`s.
+Each have their own methods for working with them.
+I won't document them here, because this is really just a glorified script.
+I'll just say that they have most of the functions you would expect out of a Todo
+library:

+    TodoList.add_item(item, key=None, important=False)
+    TodoList.remove_item(query, key=None)
+    TodoKey.find_item(query)
+    TodoList.find_item(query, key=None)
+    str(TodoItem())
+    str(TodoKey())
+    TodoList.to_json()
+    ...and the others (remove, search, move, etc.)

 Usage:
 ------